tomitan100/org.openhab.binding.bom/README.md

 __Image Processing__

-Currently there are five image operations available to each layer and to the final image:
+Currently there are five image operations available to each layer and the final image:
-- Opacity - changes the opacity of the layer/final image.
+- Opacity - changes the opacity (transparency level) of the image.
-- Resize - resizes the layer/final image.
+- Resize - resizes the image.
-- Crop - crops the layer/final image.
+- Crop - crops the image.
-- Position - repositions image in the layer/final image.
+- Position - repositions image in the layer.
 - Resize canvas - reizes the canvas.

 <table>